On September 25th, 2024, we released v2 of the Apps SDK. To learn what’s new and how to upgrade, see Migration FAQ and Migration guide.

 TSX

 The selection event has a read method that returns an object with a contents property.
 This property contains an array of objects.
 Each object represents an individual piece of content, such as the image used for a page background.
+The available properties in this object depends on the type of content.

 Images

-const draft = await currentSelection.read();
+const draft = await selectedContent.read();

 for (const content of draft.contents) {